cp2k/cp2k/INSTALL.md

 ```
 > make -j N ARCH=Linux-x86-64-gfortran VERSION=sopt libcp2k
 ```
 This will create `libcp2k.a` in the relevant subdirectory of `./lib/`.
-You will need to add this subdirectory to the library search path of your compiler when linking to the library (typically via the `LD_LIBRARY_PATH` environment variable or the `-L` option to your compiler)
+You will need to add this subdirectory to the library search path of your compiler (typically via the `LD_LIBRARY_PATH` environment variable or the `-L` option to your compiler) and link to the library itself with `-lcp2k`.

 In order to use the functions in the library you will also require the `libcp2k.h` header file.
 This can be found in `./src/start/` directory.
 You should add this directory to the header search path of your compiler (typically via the `CPATH` environment variable or the `-I` option to your compiler).